sebastianhaeni/blog/content/blog/0007-forecasting-at-scale-review/index.md

 - The remark that the authors are storing SHF in Hive or MySQL can be helpful but feels out of place.
 Either it should just be more of a focus to describe implementation details or leave them away completely.

+#### Confidential Notes to Editor

+Since this is not a real review and there's no editor I will not write any notes here, but still include it so it's clear a review usually includes this section.

+One could mention that paper could be suspect to plagiarism or comments that the authors maybe didn't know enough about previous work.
+If you are making a borderline decision you can also add some comments to make the score distinguishable to the editor.
+And, if you have confidential information that you would not like the authors to know, you can add it.
+This can for example be collected data that only your or your organization have and so on.

+If you have a conflict of interest you should not even start the review and make it clear beforehand.

 <br><br><br>

 ---